CaraMcAvinchey/stem-and-leaf-blog/README.md

 ### Colors
 <img width="538" alt="image" src="https://user-images.githubusercontent.com/97494262/209437405-63db90ed-fd86-4285-8a19-002c73a2d1a7.png">

-- The space background image inspired the color palette of the website and links to the theme of the game.
+- The natural color palette links to the theme of plants and plantcare.
-- The headings and body text are white to ensure clear contrast and readability for the user.
+- The headings, icons and body text are darker to ensure clear contrast and readability for the user across the site.
-- Background of the header and footer is a light purple to ensure clear contrast and delineation between sections.
+- The green header and footer ensures clear contrast and delineation between sections.
-- All text and icon elements have a semi-transparent purple background to ensure the text has contrast from the background.
-- The icons are orange to add contrast from the purple palette.

 ### Typography
 <img width="896" alt="image" src="https://user-images.githubusercontent.com/97494262/209437426-7c754f60-85b0-4d60-9f17-04caedb8f635.png">

 - The font combination was chosen using guidance from Mai Knoblovits [here](https://artisanthemes.io/great-google-font-combinations-ready-use/)
-- The logo and headings use ZCOOL QingKe HuangYou and body text uses Open Sans with a fall-back font of san-serif.
+- The logo and headings use Amatic SC with a fallback of cursive and the body text uses Roboto Condensed with a fallback of san-serif.
-- The choice of fonts were selected using [Google Fonts](https://fonts.google.com/).
+- The choice of fonts were selected and installed using [Google Fonts](https://fonts.google.com/).

 ### Images/Icons
 <img width="351" alt="image" src="https://user-images.githubusercontent.com/97494262/209437645-30a1ff77-27cb-4eea-a342-6aa1592cb81d.png">

-- The background image matches with the space theme of the game and creates a sense of depth without disrupting the foreground.
-- The rules image provides a clear diagram of the game moves and results.
+- The icons were chosen to provide clear understanding of each plant and its care requirements.
-- The icons are used consistently across the site for game controls and in the rules.
+- Each summary card has the same information structure with all icons standard throughout the site.

 ### Animations
-- The buttons across the site have a subtle grow effect when hovered over by the user.
+- The navbar, social icons and buttons across the site have a subtle grow effect when hovered over by the user.
+- All links have a color change and underlined effect when hovered for clear distinction from the body text.

 ### Responsiveness
-- The website was designed using flexbox instead of float or grid to avoid fixed heights and ensure responsiveness throughout the website.
+- The website was designed mobile-first using flexbox instead of float or grid to avoid fixed heights and ensure responsiveness throughout the website.
+- The standard grid from Bootstrap was used to achieve this.

 ## WIREFRAMES

 ### Post List
 <img width="636" alt="image" src="https://user-images.githubusercontent.com/97494262/209437372-83b2bc1e-68a0-4a75-8e86-d78b69df4a7d.png">
+- The post list page was designed using cards to show a quick summary of each plant so the user can click and find out more about a plant that interests them if needed.

 ### Post Detail
 <img width="611" alt="image" src="https://user-images.githubusercontent.com/97494262/209437385-b8be9fe9-bbbb-4110-a9af-e0f5239f3cc9.png">
+- Each blog post provides detail about the plant and a list of instructions to care for it.
+- The registered user can also comment and like the post if desired.

 ## FEATURES/STRUCTURE